microsoft/prose/documentation/prose/backpropagation.md

 # Witness Functions
 A witness function is a domain-specific deductive procedure for a parameter $k$ of an operator $F$, that, given an outer spec $\phi$ on $F$, answer a question: "What should a program used as this parameter satisfy in order for the entire $F$ expression to satisfy $\phi$?"
-In other words, witness functions propagate specifications from expressions to their subexpressions.
+In other words, witness functions *backpropagate* specifications from expressions to their subexpressions.

 There are two kinds of witness functions: non-conditional and conditional.